doorfortyfour/TileWorldCreator/docs/faq.md

 + HDRP
   `Edit / Render Pipeline / HD Render Pipeline / Upgrade Project Materials to HDRP Materials`

+## Nothing happens when I press the execute buttons?
+Try holding the Left-CTRL key while clicking on the execute button to force a complete rebuild of the map.

 ## Can I use TileWorldCreator for my 2d game?
 TileWorldCreator does currently not support the official Unity 2D workflow (2D sprites & Tilemaps).
 But you can still use it for your 2D game, by using quad meshes with a textures on it as your 2D tiles.